johnfoderaro/markdown-api/readme.md

 #### `/filesystem/get/`

-HTTP GET request that returns a JSON response containing the file system tree retreived from the root MongoDB document.
+HTTP GET request that returns a JSON response containing the file system tree retrieved from the root MongoDB document.
 If no tree or root node is found, one is created under the collection "markdown-api filesystem" (this can be configured via the Mongoose fileSystemSchema within `./model/`).
 There are no parameters for this endpoint.

 ##### Example response